Counterinsurgency: Akali Omeni

-Further, the infantry-centric nature of the Nigerian Army's battalions, traceable all the way back to the Nigerian Civil War back in the 1960s, is reflected in the kinetic nature of the Army's contemporary COIN approach.
+Further, the infantry-centric nature of the Nigerian Army's battalions, traceable back to the Nigerian Civil War back in the 1960s, is reflected in the kinetic nature of the Army's contemporary COIN approach.
 This approach has failed to defeat Boko Haram in the way many expected.
 Certainly, therefore, the popular argument today, which holds that the Nigerian Army has struggled in COIN due to capabilities shortcomings, holds some merit.
 However, a full-spectrum analysis of the Nigeria case suggests that this popular dominant narrative scarcely scratches the surface of the true COIN challenge.
 This population-centered challenge, moreover, is one that militaries across the world continue to contend with.
 And in attempting to solve the COIN puzzle, state forces over the decades have tried a range of tactics.

 Information-centric theory

 Starting in the early 2000s, micro-level data has transformed the analysis of effective counterinsurgency (COIN) operations.
 Leading this work is the "information-centric" group of theorists and researchers, led by the work of the Empirical Studies of Conflict (ESOC) group at Princeton University, and the Conflict and Peace, Research and Development (CPRD) group at the University of Michigan.
 Berman, Shapiro, and Felter have outlined the modern information-centric model.
 In this framework, the critical determinant of counterinsurgent success is information about insurgents provided to counterinsurgents, such as insurgent locations, plans, and targets.
-Information can be acquired from civilian sources (human intelligence, HUMINT), or through signals intelligence (SIGINT).
+Information can be acquired from civilian sources (human intelligence, HUMINT), or through signal intelligence (SIGINT).